Pascal de Bast Thiers

 That said, we remain focused on the needs of our customers, and as their needs change, we will adapt to meet those needs as appropriate.
 So, we’re excited to finalize the installation our hydrocracker unit as it provides us flexibility for the future.

-A: The short answer is yes, absolutely.
+The short answer is yes, absolutely.
 At ExxonMobil, we’re very good at maximizing the use of assets that the company puts on the ground.
 For example, we’ll put hardware on the ground with ExxonMobil’s catalyst and process technology, and over time we’ll improve that unit performance without even touching the hardware – making it more efficient and delivering even better quality and higher value products.

-A: Great question, especially given this is an exercise we went through very recently in our planning for the Group II expansion project at our Rotterdam, Netherlands, refinery.
+Great question, especially given this is an exercise we went through very recently in our planning for the Group II expansion project at our Rotterdam, Netherlands, refinery.
 There are a few main points that we take into consideration:

 • First, we need to ensure the overall big-picture marketing strategy and the project meets a market need.
 This requires a deep understanding of our customers, industry trends, and evolving specifications.